Ralph Engelstad Arena

-Ralph Engelstad Arena (REA), commonly called the Ralph, is an indoor arena located on the campus of the University of North Dakota (UND) in Grand Forks, North Dakota and serves as the home of UND men's ice hockey.
+Ralph Engelstad Arena (REA), commonly called the Ralph, is an indoor arena located on the campus of the University of North Dakota (UND) in Grand Forks, North Dakota, and serves as the home of UND men's ice hockey.
 The arena was built by controversial UND alumnus Ralph Engelstad.
 The North Dakota Fighting Hawks men's hockey team is the tenant.
 The arena formerly hosted the defunct North Dakota women's hockey team.

 Facility

-Ralph Engelstad Arena, which seats 11,643, opened on October 5, 2001 and is located on the UND campus.
+Ralph Engelstad Arena, which seats 11,643, opened on October 5, 2001, and is located on the UND campus.
 The REA is home to the UND men's ice hockey team (UND women's ice hockey team discontinued after 2016–17 season), and hosts select games for UND men's and women's basketball.
 The arena also hosts many non-athletic events including concerts and a yearly circus.
 Called the "Taj Mahal of hockey," the $104 million arena was built with materials that would not usually be found in such a facility.
 For instance, the concourses of the REA are covered in granite flooring, each spectator seat is made of Cherry wood and leather upholstery, escalators bring spectators between levels, and full-color LCD displays dot the arena.
 The REA has been called one of the finest facilities of its kind in the world.
 Former NHL hockey player Wayne Gretzky has called the structure "one of the most beautiful buildings we have in North America."

 The REA complex has evolved to include more than just the main arena.
 A second Olympic-sized sheet of ice sits adjacent to the main arena.
 An addition to the main arena, The Betty Engelstad Sioux Center (or simply The Betty) was completed in 2004 and is now the home of UND's basketball and volleyball teams.

-Although located on the campus of the University of North Dakota the arena and land itself is owned by The Engelstad Family Foundation and rented conditionally to UND each year for $1.
-This setup was created to give the Engelstad family control and final say regarding the facility.

-In 2015 the Ralph Engelstad Arena received a certificate of excellence from Trip Advisor for being one of the top rated destinations in America.
+In 2015 the Ralph Engelstad Arena received a certificate of excellence from Trip Advisor for being one of the top-rated destinations in America.

 In 2019 the REA announced they would install a new $6 million scoreboard.
-It was unveiled June 26, 2019 and is considered one of the best scoreboards in the country.
+It was unveiled June 26, 2019, and is considered one of the best scoreboards in the country.
 Numerous other upgrades were completed including a new LED ribbon display wrapping around the entire arena.

 During the COVID-19 pandemic the Ralph was being considered by the NHL to potentially host playoff games due to North Dakota's low population density and the high quality of the REA.